If you are looking for a definition of sexual assault, please review this information.

 Did you know that alcohol is the number one drug used by perpetrators of sexual assault?
 Learn about drugs, alcohol, and sexual assault—protect yourself.

 Do you understand consent and its importance during sexual activity?
 If you don’t, you’re not alone.
 In 2018 the Canadian Women’s Foundation surveyed Canadians and found that only 1 in 3 Canadians understand what sexual consent means.
-Take a few minutes to educate yourself—because sex without consent isn’t sex at all…it’s sexual assault.
+Take a few minutes to educate yourself, because “non-consensual” sex doesn’t exist.
+Sex without consent is sexual assault.

 Are you a journalist or copywriter/editor for a news or media outlet?
 Visit our Media Room.